 Our community's varied diversity must not only reflect itself in Triad Stage's casting and staffing, but also in the selection of the stories we choose to tell.

-We celebrate and encourage an artistic process rooted in collaboration by creating an atmosphere where artists feel safe to question, experiment and grow.
-We seek to mirror this process in all aspects of our operations.
+We celebrate and encourage an artistic process rooted in collaboration.
+We seek to mirror this process in all aspects of our operations and actively seek partnerships with other organizations to benefit the well-being of our communities.

-We are committed to revitalizing downtown Greensboro by greatly enhancing the cultural life of the city through entertainment and by providing an economic impact benefiting other area businesses.
+We are committed to revitalizing our historic downtowns by greatly enhancing the cultural life of the Piedmont Triad through entertainment and by providing an economic impact benefiting other area business.

 By placing the best of Southern writing in juxtaposition with classic and contemporary world drama, we foster a unique southern voice, allowing our audience the pride of saying, "This theater is ours."